borkdude/unused-deps/README.md

 The source paths are checked for namespaces that are required.
 If there is a `.jar` file that doesn't contain any of these namespaces it's considered unused.

+## Current limitations

+Currently `unused-deps` only finds unused mvn dependencies.
+Support for git deps + local roots should be possible to add though.

 ## License

 MIT, see [LICENSE](LICENSE).